107208579/tracking/switches/setup.md

 ## Functionality
 When a Zigbee switch/button is pressed, a wireless signal is sent.
 The Zigbee signal is received by a Zigbee receiver ([Electrolama zzh!
-CC2652](https://www.tindie.com/products/electrolama/zzh-cc2652r-multiprotocol-rf-stick)) that is connected to a Linux server ([Raspberry Pi](https://www.raspberrypi.org)).
+CC2652](https://www.tindie.com/products/electrolama/zzh-cc2652r-multiprotocol-rf-stick)) that is connected to a Linux server ([Raspberry Pi Zero W](https://www.raspberrypi.org)).
 The server receives and converts the Zigbee signal to MQTT message (via [zigbee2mqtt](https://www.zigbee2mqtt.io)) which then creates a calendar event via a pre-defined event template (via [mqtt2caldav](https://github.com/107208579/mqtt2caldav)).
 The calendar event is sent to a CalDAV server for event storage and synchronisation with other CalDAV clients.
 <p align="center">
 <img src="https://github.com/107208579/tracking/blob/main/img/Calendar_Personal_Setup_Detail.png" width="740">
 </p>